pedernal/DiceMode/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This is a work in progress application to roll a dice, multiple dices and in several ways.
-This project falls under the GPL license.
+This project falls under the GPLv3 license.

 ## Platforms

 Available platforms will be:
-1. Desktop (Linux, MacOS and Windows)
+- Desktop (Linux, MacOS and Windows)
-1. Mobile (Android)
+- Mobile (Android)

 ## Gradle